List of Lucifer characters: Amenadiel

-Amenadiel, portrayed by D. B. Woodside, is an angel, Lucifer's older brother, and the eldest of all their siblings.
+Amenadiel Canaan, portrayed by D. B. Woodside, is an angel, Lucifer's older brother, and the eldest of all their siblings.
 His physical powers are similar to Lucifer's, and he can also slow down time.
 He arrives in Los Angeles to encourage Lucifer to go back to Hell, and failing that, he attempts to force Lucifer back in different ways.
 He grows closer to Lucifer through the seasons, through various circumstances.
 Like his brother, Lucifer, Amenadiel has more than one name; Amenadiel's angelic name literally means "Truly God-given", and one of his descriptive names/titles is "Firstborn" (as was revealed to be one of them in season 2).
+"Dr. Canaan" is an alias used by Amenadiel when posing as a new colleague of Dr. Linda Martin, referencing the ancient civilization of the same name.

-Unlike Lucifer, Amenadiel has always followed God's orders, but comes to question his life-choices as events on Earth make him lose power and his wings in season 2, sending him into a personal crisis where he tries to find himself.
+Unlike Lucifer, Amenadiel has always followed God's orders, but comes to question his life choices as events on Earth make him lose power and his wings in season 2, sending him into a personal crisis where he tries to find himself.
 Amenadiel learns the necklace given to him by his father was the key to the Flaming Sword, which was entrusted to his cherished son, indicating that he himself is God's favorite angel and not Lucifer as he had always believed.
 At the end of the third season, Amenadiel regains his wings after witnessing Charlotte's death and takes her soul to heaven.

 In season 4, it is revealed that Amenadiel's relationship with Linda Martin resulted in her becoming pregnant with their Nephilim son.
 Amenadiel struggles to protect his child, whom they name Charlie in honor of Charlotte, and fights with whether or not to take Charlie and raise him in Heaven.
 In the season finale, Charlie is kidnapped by demons who want to raise him to replace Lucifer as the King of Hell.
 After rescuing him with help from Lucifer, Chloe, Maze and Eve, Amenadiel finally decides to raise him on Earth with Linda.